MicrosoftDocs/connected-spaces/articles/known-issues.md

 # Known issues with Dynamics 365 Connected Store

-## You can't delete stores, gateways, cameras, or skills in the mobile app
+## You can't delete stores, gateways, or cameras in the mobile app

-Currently, stores, gateways, cameras, and skills can't be deleted in the mobile app.
+Currently, stores, gateways, and cameras can't be deleted in the mobile app.
+Skills can be deleted, however once deleted, data cannot be recovered.
+If you're unsure about deleting a skill, you can make it inactive instead.

 ## You must activate Azure Stack Edge within 24 hours after the activation key is generated